-- a.
+- 6.41 Sleeve buttons are worn to denote rank as follows: - a.
 CPO.
 On both sleeves of black and white uniform coats (three size 1 shankless gold buttons worn 40mm apart across the cuff and 90mm above the bottom of the sleeve (size 2 shankless buttons are worn on white mess jackets in similar position). - b.
 PO.
 On both sleeves of the black winter jacket, two size 3 short shanked gilt buttons worn on the hind seam of each sleeve, disposed vertically 25mm and 55mm above the bottom of the sleeve.

-Figure 6.5: CPO Sleeve Buttons on S2 and S4 Jackets
+Figure 6.10: CPO Sleeve Buttons on S2 and S4 Jackets

-Figure 6.6: PO Sleeve Buttons W2
+Figure 6.11: PO Sleeve Buttons W2